zorp-corp/sword/notes/a-proposal-nock-performance.md

 memory management overhead during evaluation is harder to measure but likely to be significant.

 Functional programming language implementations mostly do not mutate, they allocate.
-This means that many allocations are are discarded quickly.
+This means that many allocations are discarded quickly.
 Nock is extreme about this: there is no possible way to mutate in Nock (with the only exception being a case of optimization where there is no sharing).
 Therefore allocation should be fast, and garbage should not incur management overhead.